You’re worried. You see or hear something that makes you wonder if your daughter, or your brother, or your friend could have an eating disorder.

-Here, Sanford Health clinical psychologist Tricia Myers, Ph.D., and family medicine physician Neelima Nyayapati, M.D., offer help for people trying to recognize signs and symptoms of an eating disorder in a loved one.
-They also have advice for approaching the topic, and they explain how treatment works.
+Here, Sanford Health clinical psychologist Tricia Myers, Ph.D., offers help for people trying to recognize signs and symptoms of an eating disorder in a loved one.
+She also has advice for approaching the topic, and she explains how treatment works.

-Dr. Myers and Dr. Nyayapati work in the Sanford Eating Disorders & Weight Management Center in Fargo, North Dakota, which provides specialized care to a diverse group of patients with eating disorders.
+Dr. Myers works in the Sanford Eating Disorders & Weight Management Center in Fargo, North Dakota, which provides specialized care to a diverse group of patients with eating disorders.
 They serve patients from neighboring states as well, with telemedicine available as an option in some cases for continued care.

 What is an eating disorder?